-No one — not D&B, not me, not suppliers, and certainly not any of the creditors he plans on defrauding — are actually going to buy the smoke and mirrors someone else has already sold to him, and he's now trying to sell to us.
+No one — not D&B, not me, not suppliers, and certainly not any of the creditors he plans on defrauding — are actually going to buy the smoke and mirrors someone else has already sold to him, and he's now trying to sell to me.
 He's fallen for all the oldest tricks in the books... and now I have to be the one to tell him that adding manufactured payment history to his report is not just time-consuming, it can be expensive, and could cost him more than he's bargained for.

 If your company doesn't sell smoke and mirrors, then it shouldn't send off signals making it look like it does.
 Legitimate business owners buy things, pay expenses, incur bills and simple debt.
 And they spend money for the products and services they actually need and use.
 They don't have money to waste on manufactured credit.

 Trust me...
 I get it.
 New, young businesses have a hard time establishing credit lines, and they will often make the mistake of buying and paying under their personal credit, which will weigh it down and impact them personally, but it also does nothing to boost their company's ability to stand on its own merit.